Amazon Redshift

 • Connectors Health: Displays the current status of each connector using a green icon for active connections and a red icon for inactive connections, helping to monitor the connectivity with data sources.

-• Viewing: Click the Eye icon next to the connector name to view connector details, including databases, tables, columns, and codes.
+• Viewing: Click the Eye icon next to the connector name to view connector details.

 Nine Dots Menu Options: